Orientation and Student Success Skills

 This clinical experience provides students with the opportunity to integrate theory from all levels into the role of the Practical Nurse in the acute care setting and other clinical areas as appropriate. students will focus on clients with exacerbations of chronic illness and/or acute illness across the lifespan and will consolidate knowledge and skills such as: post operative care, surgical wound management, IV therapy, focused assessment, and clinical decision-making in acute care settings.

 Transition to Preceptorship/Career Search/Exam Prep Intro

 This course is delivered in a combined delivery format with in-class workshops and self-directed learning.
-It will prepare students for their final practice experience; taking the license exam and future career search.
+It will prepare students for their final practice experience; taking the licensing exam and future career search.

 Students learn to network effectively (online and in person), to search and apply for jobs and to prepare targeted resumes and cover letters.
 Students are also provided with coaching and individualized instructor feedback of their resume, cover letter, and interview skills.

 For the exam preparation there will be a review of key program content with a focus on the CLPNBC baseline competencies and the Canadian Practical Nursing Registration Examination (CPNRE) exam blueprint.